xjr007/xjr007/README.md

 # Welcome to my Github profile.

-## Here you'll find projects built on:
+## These projects have been developed with:
 - Java
 - Python
 - ReactJS